-Five new researchers join Science at York (2)By York University Faculty of Science and Engineering Jan 30, 2013 5:44AM UTC
+Five new researchers join Science at York (2)By York University Faculty of Science Jan 30, 2013 5:44AM UTC

 The second of the five new researchers joining York Science is Jennifer Chen.
 Her research focuses on exploring optically active nanostructures for sensing and optoelectronic applications.
 She joins the Department of Chemistry following a National Science and Engineering Research Council (NSERC) postdoctoral fellowship at the University of Washington.
 “I’m excited to be part of the York community.
 My research relies on an interdisciplinary approach,” says Chen, and I believe York’s collaborative environment will enhance my research to lead to societal impacts.”